Measles Is Spiking Around The Globe. How Worried Should We Be?

 "The vaccine hesitancy movement has really reached this level in certain countries — the United States, European countries, even in the Philippines — where we now are having difficult-to-control measles outbreaks occur, because the level of immunity has fallen," says Amesh Adalja, senior scholar at Johns Hopkins University Center for Health Security and an infectious disease physician.

 It's a situation that the World Health Organization views with alarm.
-In January, WHO declared vaccine hesitancy one of the top ten threats to global health — in the company of such looming problems as the Ebola virus and antibiotic resistant bacteria.
+In January, WHO declared vaccine hesitancy one of the top 10 threats to global health — in the company of such looming problems as the Ebola virus and antibiotic resistant bacteria.

 Indeed, after years of progress in immunizing children and eliminating or nearly eliminating measles in some countries, those gains have stalled.
 According to WHO, reported cases of measles increased by more than 30 percent from 2016 to 2017.
 The reported worldwide total in 2017 was 173,330.

-A study in published in The Lancet this month notes that of the 626,289 cases of measles worldwide from 2013 to 2017, 63 percent were categorized as "preventable" — if the children had received the two doses of measles vaccine, they would not have contracted the disease.
+A study published in The Lancet this month notes that of the 626,289 cases of measles worldwide from 2013 to 2017, 63 percent were categorized as "preventable" — if the children had received the two doses of measles vaccine, they would not have contracted the disease.

 "It's very concerning because I think it represents a waste of resources, because we shouldn't be fighting measles outbreaks in 2019," Adalja tells NPR.
 "This was something that should have been solved with the vaccine in the 1960s.
 Yet measles has persisted and now it's not so much a question of access to the vaccine, it's actually trying to convince people that the vaccine is worthwhile."

-And since measles has been virtually absent from many countries for decades, a new generation of parents have little knowledge about its nature.
+And since measles has been virtually absent from many countries for decades, a new generation of parents has little knowledge about its nature.

 Stephen S. Morse, born in 1951, is one of those who got measles as a kid in New York City.
 He's now a professor of epidemiology at Columbia University.

 When he was growing up, he says, nearly all children got measles.
 That's not the case now, and that's one cause of people avoiding vaccination in places like the U.S., Italy and France.
 "We've kind of taken it for granted because we see so few cases," he says.
 "That's the vaccine essentially being a victim of its own success.
-People don't see a problem, they think it's not there anymore."
+People don't see a problem; they think it's not there anymore."

 Those old enough to remember measles may well recall manageable symptoms: a fever, runny nose, bloodshot eyes and white spots in the mouth.
 Days later, a rash develops, spreading from the face and neck downward.
 But the disease can be far more serious.
 Prior to the introduction of the measles vaccine in 1963, measles caused an estimated 2.6 million deaths each year, according to WHO.
 In 2017, approximately 110,000 people died from measles – mostly children under 5 in poor countries.